- Electrical Conductivity in Siemens (0.5 - 12.0 mS/cm²)

 What it is

-An electrically isolated I2C sensor that can read an electrical conductivity probe (cell-constant K1).
-It measures the conductivity of a solution and converts it into Siemens (S) total dissolved solids and salinity.
+An electrically isolated I2C sensor that can read an electrical conductivity probe, specifically geared for hydroponics or drinking water quality analysis.
+It measures the conductivity of a solution and converts it into Siemens (S), total dissolved solids and salinity.
 The firmware allows for single or dual-point calibration with temperature compensation.
 There is a connector available to use a waterproof temperature sensor for temperature compensation.
-The firmware on the device provides two calibration options, single or dual point.

 All boards have a conformal coating to help protect against moisture, corrosion, and short circuits.